Léonce Byimana, MPH

 Clinical Case Manager Intern

-Laurie completed her Masters of Social Work with a combined concentration from Catholic University in June 2004.
-She then worked as Project Coordinator for the Center for Social Justice and Community Development, a research center for the National Catholic School of Social Services (NCSSS).
-In this role, Laurie, together with graduate students from NCSSS, partnered with residents of a gentrifying neighborhood in NE Washington, DC, together implementing a variety of social service and community organizing projects to benefit their community.
-In addition to working with survivors of torture , Laurie’s professional experience spans working with low-income elderly, urban youth who have been effected by grief and loss, female ex-offenders who are transitioning back into society, and homeless men and women with drug addictions.
+Laurie joined TASSC in January 2016.
+Prior to joining TASSC Laurie worked as Project Coordinator for the Center for Social Justice and Community Development, a research center for the National Catholic School of Social Services (NCSSS).
+In addition to working with survivors of torture, Laurie’s professional experience spans working with low-income elderly, urban youth who have been affected by grief and loss, female ex-offenders who are transitioning back into society, and homeless men and women with drug addictions.
+Laurie has a BS in History from Stanford University, and completed her Masters in Education from Marymount University and her Masters of Social Work from Catholic University of America in June 2004.
 Laurie believes in the power of authentic, caring relationships to heal brokenness and restore hope into the lives of those who have experienced trauma.